 What do students do with this knowledge or these skills?
+How do we help students secure this knowledge in long-term memory?
 The curriculum aims to prepare students at an age-appropriate point with knowledge and skills they will need to navigate certain points in their life.
 It is the ambition of the curriculum that students will feel more enabled to understand what is happening in their life or in the world around them via the knowledge gained, and more empowered to be able to communicate with those around them or further sources of guidance as a result of the skills they develop within lessons and the further curriculum.
-Students also access There is also knowledge students gain which will help them in later life, for example the financial education they receive in Year 11 will hopefully be beneficial as they progress to adulthood.
+There is also knowledge students gain which will help them in later life, for example the financial education they receive in Year 11 will hopefully be beneficial as they progress to adulthood.
 It is hoped that the knowledge gained will increase students' confidence in decision making, allowing them to make choices which will keep themselves safe in all ways.
+The curriculum is a spiral curriculum which means that many topics are revisited at key points to aid in the securing of knowledge in long-term memory.
+In a more immediate way there are a number of techniques used to support this.
+Most lessons feature retrieval practice starters to aid recall, and pupils are encouraged to use dual coding within their notes at appropriate times.
+Pupils complete knowledge tests and following each unit complete a termly review where they are able to reflect from that term's topic.